Wouldn’t you love to smash your content out of the ring every time?

 But let’s face reality.
 When you sit down to write new content, it never quite measures up to the greats.
 (How do they make it look so easy?)

-You’d love to write like the heavyweight blogging champions you admire, but right now you feel more like the puny guy at the punching bag.
+You’d love to write like the heavyweight blogging champions that inspired you to start a blog in the first place, but right now you feel more like the puny guy at the punching bag.
 You may as well grab another soda and flop in front of the TV.

 But don’t throw in the towel just yet.

 You may not write like those blogging champions now, but that doesn’t mean you never will.
-If you exercise your writing muscles, you too can become one of the greats.
+If you exercise your writing muscles, you too can make money blogging and become one of the greats.

 How to Exercise Your Writing Muscles and Become a Blogging Heavyweight